credativ/plutono/docs/sources/dashboards/annotations.md

 ### Query by tag

-You can create new annotation queries that fetch annotations from the native annotation store via the `-- Grafana --` data source and by setting *Filter by* to `Tags`.
+You can create new annotation queries that fetch annotations from the native annotation store via the `-- Plutono --` data source and by setting *Filter by* to `Tags`.
 Specify at least one tag.
 For example create an annotation query name `outages` and specify a tag named `outage`.
 This query will show all annotations you create (from any dashboard or via API) that have the `outage` tag.
-By default, if you add multiple tags in the annotation query, Grafana will only show annotations that have all the tags you supplied.
-You can invert the behavior by enabling `Match any` which means that Grafana will show annotations that contains at least one of the tags you supplied.
+By default, if you add multiple tags in the annotation query, Plutono will only show annotations that have all the tags you supplied.
+You can invert the behavior by enabling `Match any` which means that Plutono will show annotations that contains at least one of the tags you supplied.

-In Grafana v5.3+ it's possible to use template variables in the tag query.
+In Plutono v5.3+ it's possible to use template variables in the tag query.
 So if you have a dashboard showing stats for different services and a template variable that dictates which services to show, you can now use the same template variable in your annotation query to only show annotations for those services.

 {{< figure src="/static/img/docs/v53/annotation_tag_filter_variable.png" max-width="600px" >}}